testsigmahq/testsigma-docs/src/pages/docs/addons/what-is-an-addon.md

 End to end testing involves automating a large number of diverse features and functionalities within the Application under Test (AUT), some of which may be unique to an AUT.

-Testsigma automates a diverse set of actions via its NLP Grammar, but sometimes there are unique actions you need to automate in a test.
-Since it is not feasible to predict Natural Language Processing (NLP) statements for all these scenarios beforehand, we provide a dynamic solution to extend the built-in actions, i.e., add-ons.
+Testsigma automates a diverse set of actions via its simple English based actions, but sometimes there are unique actions you need to automate in a test.
+Since it is not feasible to predict action statements for all these scenarios beforehand, we provide a dynamic solution to extend the built-in actions, i.e., add-ons.

 For example, the “scroll indefinitely till the bottom of the page” action is applicable to an application that has a huge list of items where the list keeps adding individual items to a list until the user scrolls to the end.
 Think Pinterest, or an e-commerce website listing clothes.